 Following the CJEU judgment C-808/18 and in light of the Hungarian authorities' disregard of its findings, the HHC requested at the beginning of January 2021 that Frontex suspend its migration related operations in Hungary to avoid complicity in unlawful practices.
-At the end of January, Frontex, for the first time in the Agency's history, decided to suspend its operational activities in Hungary, following increased attention from media, the European Parliament and the European Commission.
+65 At the end of January 2021, Frontex, for the first time in the Agency's history, decided to suspend its operational activities in Hungary, following increased attention from media, the European Parliament and the European Commission.
+66

-On 9 June 2021, the European Commission sent a letter of formal notice to Hungary for failing to comply with the ruling of the CJEU (C-808/18).
-In November 2021, the European Commission once again referred Hungary to the CJEU for failure to comply with the judgment in case C-808/18.
-The application initiating proceedings was received on 21 February 2022 and the case is now ongoing.
+On 9 June 2021, the European Commission sent a letter of formal notice to Hungary for failing to comply with the ruling of the CJEU (C-808/18).67 In November 2021, the European Commission once again referred Hungary to the CJEU for failure to comply with the judgment in case C-808/18.68 On 13 June 2024, the CJEU ruled that Hungary failed to comply with the judgment and ordered to pay the European Commission a lump sum in the amount of EUR 200 000 000 and a penalty payment of EUR 1 000 000 per day until the date of compliance with the judgment.69 Hungarian Government's reaction to the judgement was firm: they refuse to pay anything up to date and they did not make any changes in order to implement the judgement.70

 On 8 October 2021, the ECtHR issued a judgement in the first case against Hungary involving a pushback.
 The Court ruled that pushbacks carried out by Hungary under a domestic regulation are in breach of the prohibition of collective expulsions enshrined in Article 4 of Protocol 4 of the Convention.
-On 22 September 2022 a similar judgement followed in H.K. v.
+To On 22 September 2022 a similar judgement followed in H.K. v.
 Hungary.
 In 2023, the ECtHR condemned Hungary in 4 collective expulsion cases.
 S.S. and Others v.
 Hungary and F.W. and Others v.
 Hungary concern the pushback of families to Serbia who applied for asylum at the airport and who have never been in Serbia before.
-K.P. v.
-Hungary and R.N. v.
+The V. Hungary and R.N. v.
 Hungary concern the pushback of unaccompanied minors.
-Pushbacks are also addressed in the CoM supervision of the execution of the llias and Ahmed v.
-Hungary judgement.
-Several other pushback cases have already been communicated by the ECtHR.
+In 2024, the ECtHR condemned Hungary in one collective expulsion case M.D. and Others v.
+Hungary.
+The case differs from other cases, because the family was collectively expelled after their asylum procedure was officially over.
+Pushbacks are also addressed in the CoM supervision of the execution of the ECtHR judgments.
+First they were classified under the Ilias and Ahmed v.
+Hungary.